Dublin

 Hungary never officially suspended transfers to Bulgaria,[49] despite UNHCR communication on the matter,[50] 3 United Nations Human Rights Committee (UNHRC) interim measures,[51] and a few national court decisions ruling against such transfers.[52]

 However, the HHC observed that in 2018 Bulgaria stopped accepting responsibility for requests sent by the Dublin Unit.
-There have been no Dublin decisions and transfers to Bulgaria until 2022.[38]
-In 2022 there were 3 outgoing requests to Bulgaria, based on Article 18(1)a) and 3 actual transfers.[39]
+There were no Dublin decisions and transfers to Bulgaria until 2022.[53]
+In 2022 there were 3 outgoing requests to Bulgaria, based on Article 18(1)a) and 3 actual transfers.[54]
+There were no Dublin decisions and transfers to Bulgaria in 2023.[55]

 Where the transfer is suspended, Hungary assumes responsibility for examining the asylum application and the asylum seeker has the same rights as any other asylum seeker.